What are AI agents? Artificial Intelligence agents Capabilities

 Sensory input and data processing are critical components of AI agents, enabling them to perceive and understand their environment.
 Sensors collect data from the agent's surroundings, which can include visual, thermal, acoustic, and tactile inputs.
 This data must then be processed and interpreted to be useful in decision-making processes.

 In robotics, sensory input is used not only for navigation but also for tasks such as object manipulation and human-robot interaction.
 Robots in manufacturing settings might use vision systems to identify and locate parts on an assembly line, while those in service roles might use speech recognition to interact with humans.
-The processing of sensory data in these contexts involves both real-time data interpretation and the application of learned experiences, which can be further explored in resources available on IEEE Xplore (source).
+The processing of sensory data in these contexts involves both real-time data interpretation and the application of learned experiences.

 3.2.
 Knowledge Representation